 Capacity is limited to 45, and no fee for the use of the meeting room shall be charged.

 The meeting room must be used during hours the Library is open, and must be vacated at least 15 minutes prior to Library closing time.
+Exceptions to this rule can be granted for Library or other governmental activities, at the Director’s discretion.

 The meeting room may not be used for any purpose which may interfere with the regular operation of the Library; programs involving the sale, advertising, solicitation, or promotion of commercial products or services; personal, family or company parties.